-A radio signal detected by an Australian telescope in 2019, which seemed to be coming from the star closest to the Sun, was not from aliens, researchers report today in two papers in Nature Astronomy.
+A radio signal detected by an Australian telescope in 2019, which seemed to be coming from the star closest to the sun, was not from aliens, researchers reported in October 2021 in two papers in Nature Astronomy.
 “It is human-made radio interference from some technology, probably on the surface of Earth,” says Sofia Sheikh, an astronomer at the SETI (Search for Extraterrestrial Intelligence) Institute and a co-author of both papers.

 Since 2016, Breakthrough Listen has used telescopes around the world to listen for possible broadcasts from alien civilizations.
-The programme has picked up millions of radio blips of unknown origin, nearly all of which could be swiftly classified as coming from radio interference on Earth, from sources such as mobile-phone towers or aircraft radar.
+The program has picked up millions of radio blips of unknown origin, nearly all of which could be swiftly classified as coming from radio interference on Earth, from sources such as mobile-phone towers or aircraft radar.

-The data included more than 4 million signals from the vicinity of the star, but Smith noted one signal near 982 megahertz that seemed to originate from the star itself and lasted about 5 hours.
+The data included more than four million signals from the vicinity of the star, but Smith noted one signal near 982 megahertz that seemed to originate from the star itself and lasted about five hours.
 “I was excited to find a signal that matched all the criteria I was looking for, but I immediately remained skeptical of it and thought there had to be some simple explanation,” Smith says.
 “I did not ever think the signal would cause such excitement.”

-Working with another student, Sheikh is now using machine-learning algorithms to tease out what frequency the interfering equipment was transmitting at, which might help to track down its source.
+Working with another student, Sheikh is now using machine-learning algorithms to tease out what frequency the interfering equipment was transmitting at, which might help them track down its source.
 One lingering mystery is why the signal seemed to appear only when the telescope was pointed at Proxima Centauri.
-That might just be an unfortunate coincidence, if the cadence of the interference mimicked the cadence with which the telescope was looking at the star.
+That might just be an unfortunate coincidence if the cadence of the interference mimicked the cadence with which the telescope was looking at the star.

 Alien searches have become much more sophisticated since then, Sheikh notes.
 “Many groups assumed that if you had a detection that only showed up when you were pointed at the source, that was it, break out the champagne, you're done,” she says.
 “As technology changes, the way we vet signals also has to change—and that hadn't come together until BLC1.”
-One of the Nature Astronomy papers features a detailed checklist to help astronomers determine whether their signal is truly from aliens or not.
+One of the Nature Astronomy papers features a detailed checklist to help astronomers determine whether their signal is truly from aliens.